wp-plugins/triberr-wordpress-plugin/readme.txt

 = If I make a change to a post, will Triberr import it again?

 Triberr will check to see if we already know about the post in our database.
 If so, we will not import it again.

 = Can I also import older posts into Triberr using this plugin?

 No, Triberr will only accept posts published within the last week.

+= If my post gets syndicated to other blogs, will I get the credit.

+Yes.
+Every reBlog results in the Author info pulled along with the content, so regardless of where your post is published you will be prominently featured as the Author.

 == Screenshots ==